Heavy-tailed and Horseshoe priors for regression and sparse Besov rates: Introduction

 where $\sigma_k$ are deterministic decaying coefficients and ${\zeta_k}$ are independent identically distributed (i.i.d.) random variables with a given heavy-tailed density $h$ on $\R$.
 In particular, we assume that $h$ satisfies the following conditions: there exist constants $c_1, c_2>0$ and $\kappa \geq 0$ such that \begin{enumerate} \item[\mylabel{H1}{(H1)}] \text{$h$ is symmetric, positive, and decreasing on $[0,+\infty)$,}

 \item[\mylabel{H2}{(H2)}] for all $x \geq 0$,

 \item[\mylabel{H3}{(H3)}] for all $x \geq 1$,

 \end{enumerate} Note that, compared to \cite{AC}, the density $h$ is not required to be bounded and must only satisfy the tail condition (H3).
 The latter condition is very mild and includes distributions without integer moments.
 For instance, $\kappa=0$ in (H2) allows for densities with polynomial tails such as the Cauchy density.
+Note that although the prior might not have a finite mean, the Gaussianity of the likelihood in model \eqref{def : nseq} ensures that all posterior moments, including the posterior mean, are finite.

 {\em Oversmoothed heavy-Tailed (OT) priors.} Following \cite{AC}, the choice of scalings $(\sigma_k)$ in \eqref{def : priork} we argue in favour, is a deterministic decay which is (slightly) faster than any polynomial in $k$: for some $\nu >0$ and all $k\ge 1$, we set